What is Radical Prostatectomy (Surgery) for Prostate Cancer?

 Surgery always comes with risks.
 Some complications from surgery can happen early and some later.
 Bleeding or infection can happen with any major operation, so you will be monitored to prevent or manage these problems.

 Not everyone has the same side effects for the same amount of time.
 With surgery (and with radiation therapy), there are two main side effects to consider: erectile dysfunction (ED) and urinary incontinence (a loss of urine control).
 For some men, surgery can relieve pre-existing urinary obstruction.
-Most men have to find ways to manage these side effects over time.
+Most men with these side effects find ways to manage them over time.

 Erectile Dysfunction and Sexual Desire